lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 However, using 3x daily leveraged ETFs also magnifies the losses on the way down, so the strategy employs strict risk management in order to cap and minimize the losses while retaining the bulk of the profits.

-For the rest of the article I will focus on QQQ3 which is the 3x Daily Leveraged Nasdaq 100 instrument available for trading in Europe.
+For the rest of the article we will focus on QQQ3 which is the 3x Daily Leveraged Nasdaq 100 instrument available for trading in Europe.
 For folks trading in the US check out TQQQ.

 OK, but what is the strategy? ...